 It can also be shown that eq.
 (13) may be used to define $\psi(E,x)$ for positive energies $E=k^2$ by the replacements $\psi_k\to\psi(E)$ and $\phi_k\to\phi(E)$.
 With these replacements eq.
 (16) is still valid and hence, if eq.
 (20) holds, then

-({\it i.e}) $\psi(E,x)$ is a solution of the Schroedinger equation for the potential $U_N$ at energy $E$.
+({\it i.e}) $\psi(E,x)$ is a solution of the Schr{\"{o}}dinger equation for the potential $U_N$ at energy $E$.
 It may then be shown that for positive energies $E=k^2$, the reflection and transmission coefficients of the two potentials $U_N$ and $U_0$ are related by

 A relation satisfied by the Wronskians of the two sets of solutions $[\phi_k]$ and $[\psi_k]$ may be established by differentiating eq.
 (11), multiplying by $\psi_k$ and summing over $k$.
 These algebraic manipulations yield